alireza-py/alireza-py/README.md

 ---

 ## 🌟 About Me:
-- 📱 Currently learning **Flutter** for building amazing cross-platform mobile apps.
+- 📱 Currently learning **Flutter** for building cross-platform mobile apps.
 - 🤖 Diving into the exciting world of **Machine Learning** to develop intelligent systems.
 - 🛠 Experienced in **SolidWorks** and **Altium Designer** for creating efficient hardware solutions.
 - 💻 Skilled in **C programming** and exploring low-level problem solving.